-U.S. Stock Market Opens Higher After A Tumultuous Week
+Stocks End Tumultuous Week On An Up Note

-A day after dropping more than 1,000 points, the Dow rebounded Friday morning along with other indexes.
-Analysts cited concerns about inflation and ballooning government debt for the earlier drops.
+A day after dropping more than 1,000 points, the Dow rebounded Friday to close up more than 300 points.
+But the index lost nearly 5 percent for the week as the markets focused on rising interest rates, inflation and ballooning government debt.

-With Thursday's 4 percent drop, the U.S. stock market had officially entered a correction, when major indexes are down at least 10 percent from their recent peaks.

-Last Friday, the stock market began its dive after the Labor Department reported that wage growth was picking up.
+A week ago, the stock market began its dive with a 666-point sell-off after the Labor Department reported that wage growth was picking up.
 Average hourly wages grew 2.9 percent from a year ago — the largest increase since 2009.
 Yields for 10-year Treasurys hit four-year highs.

-That sign of inflation has market participants worried that the Federal Reserve will increase interest rates, perhaps more aggressively than the three rate hikes already expected this year.
+That sign of inflation has market participants worried that the Federal Reserve will increase interest rates, perhaps more aggressively than the three rate hikes already expected for this year.

 Loading...